 Fetal Care Center

-Our Fetal Care Center is a leader in providing medical care for pregnant women whose unborn babies have health problems, known as fetal conditions.
+Our Fetal Care Center provides medical care for pregnant women whose unborn babies with health problems and fetal conditions.

 If your unborn baby is at risk or diagnosed with a complex condition, our specialists at the Fetal Care Center will work with you to provide advanced treatments and prepare for your baby’s arrival.
 Combining the expertise of three nationally ranked institutions – Washington University Physicians, Barnes-Jewish Hospital, and St. Louis Children’s Hospital – the Fetal Care Center offers the most comprehensive and advanced fetal care available in the Midwest and surrounding region.